Tetragrammaton: Kabbalah

 the two-dimensional plane to Binah;

 consequently the three-dimensional solid naturally falls to Chesed.

-(The first two-dimensional figure is the triangle.)

-(The first three-dimensional solid is the tetrahedron.)
+(The first two-dimensional figure is the triangle, and the first three-dimensional solid is the tetrahedron.)

-The relationship between geometrical shapes and the first four Sephirot is analogous to the geometrical correlations in tetractys, shown above under Pythagorean Symbol, and unveils the relevance of the Tree of Life with the tetractys.
+The relationship between geometrical shapes and the first four Sephirot is analogous to the geometrical correlations in the tetractys, and unveils the relevance of the Tree of Life with the tetractys.

 Samaritans

 The Samaritans shared the taboo of the Jews about the utterance of the name, and there is no evidence that its pronunciation was common Samaritan practice.
 However Sanhedrin 10:1 includes the comment of Rabbi Mana II, "for example those Kutim who take an oath" would also have no share in the world to come, which suggests that Mana thought some Samaritans used the name in making oaths.
 (Their priests have preserved a liturgical pronunciation "Yahwe" or "Yahwa" to the present day.)
-As with Jews, Shema (שמא, "the Name") remains the everyday usage of the name among Samaritans, paralleling the Jewish use of HaShem (השם, "the Name") in Hebrew.
+Shema (שמא, Aramaic for "the Name") remains the everyday usage of the name among Samaritans, paralleling the Jewish use of HaShem (השם, Hebrew for "the Name").
 This reading of the tetragrammaton by Samaritans dates back to at least the 4th century CE, as evidenced in two poems by the Samaritan author Marqah.